 The Interview Process

-A member of our recruitment team will screen your CV and, if you appear to be a good fit, they’ll give you a call.
+After applying for Comfort Keepers, a member of our recruitment team will screen your CV and, if you appear to be a good fit, they’ll give you a call.
 During this initial chat, we’ll want to check your availability and find out a bit about your background.

 We’ll need to know when you might be able to start with us and whether you have other commitments that prevent you from working at certain times.
 Many of our homecare team already have other responsibilities they have to meet in their lives.